Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-Meatloaf slices with metal fork on a plate beside a towel with "Optavia" below the dish.
+Meatloaf slices with metal fork on a towel with "Optavia" below it.

 Recommended Videos

 The Optavia diet is based on a caloric-deficit, low-carb, programmed home delivery service that also has personalized coaching to help you lose weight.
-They offer their “Fuelings” in pre-packaged form as well as entree-based “Lean and Green” meals — lean protein options with non-starchy veggies and healthy fats.
+It offers its “Fuelings” in pre-packaged form as well as entree-based “Lean and Green” meals — lean protein options with non-starchy veggies and healthy fats.

-Optavia offers a couple of different plans based on your individual needs in terms of personal goals.
+Optavia offers a couple of different plans based on your individual needs and personal goals.
 Here is what they offer:

-• Optimal Weight 5&1 Plan – Their most popular plan, this version includes five Optavia Fuelings and one Lean and Green meal each day.
+• Optimal Weight 5&1 Plan – The most popular plan, this version includes five Optavia Fuelings and one Lean and Green meal each day.

 • Optimal Weight 4&2&1 Plan – For those who need more calories or flexibility in food choices, this plan includes four Optavia Fuelings, two Lean and Green meals, and one additional snack per day.